 Krpa-avatara.
 He is an expansion of mercy.
-The word avatara literally means “one who descends.”
-Nityananda Prabhu, along with Caitanya Mahaprabhu, descended from the spiritual world specifically to distribute mercy.
-And in doing so He did not consider who was good or bad (uttama, adhama), high or low.
+The word avatara means “one who descends.”
+Nityananda Prabhu, along with Chaitanya Mahaprabhu, descended from the spiritual world specifically to distribute mercy.
+And in doing so, He did not consider who was good or bad (uttama, adhama), high or low.
 He saved all who fell down before Him.
 Therefore (ataeva) He delivered one as duracara, sinful and fallen, as me.
 In other words, being duracara is not a disqualification to receive Nityananda’s mercy, as long as one has the qualification.
 The qualification is age padaye tare: one should fall down before Him.
 In other words, one should be humble.

-Nityananda Prabhu, as the first expansion of the Lord, is the original spiritual master.
+As the first expansion of the Lord, Nityananda Prabhu is the original spiritual master.
 He is the first servant of the Lord, and He is the first teacher to give knowledge of the Lord (outside of the Lord Himself).
 The duty of the spiritual master is to engage in the service of the Lord and to give knowledge of the Lord, and Nityananda Prabhu does both.
 Age padaye tare, to fall down before Him—to bow or fall down before the spiritual master, to surrender to the spiritual master—is the first qualification for any disciple.
 The Bhagavad-gita instructs, tad viddhi pranipatena pariprasnena sevaya.
 First, pranipata: you must fall down, surrender, before the spiritual master.
 So, anyone who falls down before Nityananda Prabhu, even though he or she may be duracara (sinful and fallen), will be delivered.